amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 ### Part 1 - Loop Thru the Array

-First, we need to loop through the array
+First, we need to loop through the array:

 ```javascript
 let arr = [2, 3, 7, 9, 2]